 International Admission Requirements

 Before completing the application checklist and applying, international applicants should be aware of their additional requirements.
-Afterward, you may begin your application process by following the Checklist on this page and applying.
+Afterward, begin the application process by following the Checklist on this page.
+Please note: international students seeking an F1 VISA are not eligible to apply for non-degree seeking graduate programs and programs for Connecticut teachers or teacher preparation.

 In addition to meeting all regular requirements for admission, international applicants must submit a satisfactory score on the Test of English as a Foreign Language (TOEFL), when required.